Oink70/Bootstrap/README.md

 ## Changes:
+ - 2021-11-23; "Made links to block and hash controlled by json data, instead of fixed to `https://explorer.verus.io`
+ - 2021-11-23; clarified documentation on daemon and rpc-client.
  - 2021-11-22; Added explanation concerning the values in the `<COINTICKER>.json` in the README.md
  - 2021-11-22; Added daily genesis synchronization capabilities.
  - 2021-11-20; Added checks on the validity of the data specified in the `<COIN>.json` to ensure that files, folders and user exist.